Mr Piers Von Berg

 1. In youth justice, I take a multidisciplinary approach, using public and criminal law and policy, to desk-based research of the treatment of child suspects and defendants in the youth justice system.

-I have just completed an investigation into police practice on the questioning of child suspects in police custody with Dr Kate Gooch at the University of Leicester.
+I recently completed an investigation into police practice on the questioning of child suspects in police custody with Dr Kate Gooch at the University of Leicester (see forthcoming Youth Justice below).
 The study has identified significant gaps and shortcomings affecting the quality of evidence obtained and the treatment of children generally.
-We have presented findings and further research at conferences at the universities of Oxford, Leicester, Portsmouth and Lancaster.
-I was recently invited to speak on the obstacles to reform at an interdisciplinary conference at Bournemouth University.

-2. In citizenship, I take an interdisciplinary approach, drawing on sociology, psychology and political science, to investigate young people’s experience of citizenship using qualitative and participatory methodologies.
-I am interested in using research to inform pedagogical innovation.
+2. In citizenship and civic education, I take an interdisciplinary approach, drawing on sociology, psychology and political science, to investigate young people’s experience of citizenship using qualitative and participatory methodologies.
+I am interested in using research to inform pedagogical innovation using methodologies and approaches such as critical reflection (Mezirow 1990, 1991) and forum theatre (Boal 2002).

 I am completing a Doctorate in Education at the Institute of Education, UCL.
 My research focuses on the experience of citizenship among undergraduate students and what pedagogical innovations can help foster citizenship education at a UK university.